AndrewAnnex/SpiceyPy/README.rst

 Known Working Environments:
 ---------------------------

-SpicyPy is compatible with modern Linux, Mac, and Windows environments.
+SpiceyPy is compatible with modern Linux, Mac, and Windows environments.
 Since the package is a wrapper, any environment not supported by the NAIF is similarly not supported by SpiceyPy.
 If you run into issues with your system please submit an issue with details.